WildStudio/RandomUser/README.md

 ## Architecture

 Following the MVVM (Model View ViewModel) architecture with repositories, at the presentation layer.
-Network and Model layer follow a modular approach so they can be reused.
-Modules can be compiled on therir own and can be in its own repository so they are properly versioned.
+ViewModel are where the view business logic is added.
+An ViewModel only communicates with repositories and view controllers.
+We are using delegate in this layer to communicate withview controllers.
+Our Network and Model layer follow a modular approach so they can be reused.
+When referring to modules we are referring to the idea of a single package of code.
+Modules can be compiled on therir own.
+When referring to frameworks we are referring to the delivery mechanism of a module; i.e. a dynamically linked library containing executable code and resources.

 ## Testing